Valid Inference After Causal Discovery: Introduction

-Our work is also closely related to work on \emph{post-selection inference}, but the specific tools developed in the existing literature fall short of solving the graph-based casual inference problems that are our focus.
+Our work is also closely related to work on \emph{post-selection inference}, but the specific tools developed in the existing literature fall short of solving the casual inference problems that are our focus.
 Indeed, existing solutions for achieving validity in the presence of selection are generally either simultaneous over all possible selections~\citep[e.g.,][]{berk2013valid, bachoc2020uniformly, kuchibhotlavalid} or require a tractable characterization of possible selection events~\citep[e.g.,][]{fithian2014optimal, lee2014exact, lee2016exact, tibshirani2016exact}).
-In our problem setting, the former approach would be highly conservative statistically, especially when the number of considered graphs is large, and would generally be computationally intractable except when the number of variables is small.
-The latter approach is restricted to selection algorithms that admit an explicit characterization of the data conditional on a given selection.
-For causal discovery, this would require understanding the data distribution conditional on the graph that was selected.
+In our problem setting, the former approach would be highly conservative statistically, especially when the number of considered graphs is large, and would generally be intractable computationally except when the number of variables is small.
+The latter approach is restricted to selection algorithms that admit an explicit characterization of the data conditional on a given selection, and can typically be applied only to parametric data distributions.
+For causal discovery, the former would require understanding the data distribution conditional on the graph that was selected.
 Given the complexity of graph estimation algorithms, it is not clear how to obtain such a characterization for popular causal discovery algorithms.
-The thread of research in post-selection inference most related to our work also involves randomizing selection rules~\citep{tian2018selective,zrnic2020post}.
-Finally, it is worth noting a body of work in causal inference that aims to mitigate overfitting or biased causal estimation~\citep[e.g.,][]{bloniarz2016lasso,padilla2021causal,zhao2022selective,ninomiya2021selective,dwivedi2020stable,wang2020debiased}, however these works solve complementary problems; the considered causal graphs are fixed, not discovered in a data-driven fashion.
+Furthermore, our correction principle is entirely nonparametric.
+Within post-selection inference, our work is most closely related to a thread of research that involves randomizing selection rules~\citep{tian2018selective,zrnic2020post, rasines2021splitting, leiner2022data, neufeld2023data}.